SemWES/docs-and-training/tutorials/services/python_async_waiter.md

 ```

 After 60 seconds (which is the waiting time pre-defined by the test client),
-yet another call to `./run.sh <port> status` should give the following
+yet another call to `./run.sh status` should give the following output:
-output:
 ```
 Using port 80
 wsdl URL is http://localhost:80/demo-waiter/Waiter?wsdl